GTMStack

 Behavioral Decay

 Engagement scores need to decay over time.
 A demo request from yesterday is far more actionable than a demo request from six months ago.
-Without decay, your scoring model accumulates historical engagement that no longer reflects current intent, and you end up with inflated scores for leads that went cold months ago.
+Without decay, your scoring model accumulates historical engagement that no longer reflects current intent.
+You end up with inflated scores for leads that went cold months ago.

 Implementing Decay